askjohngeorge/pipecat-openai-20mar25-test/README.md

 - [OpenAI](https://openai.com) for their speech and language models
 - [Pipecat](https://github.com/pipecat-ai/pipecat) for the AI pipeline architecture
 - This project is based specifically on the [interruptible OpenAI example](https://github.com/pipecat-ai/pipecat/blob/main/examples/foundational/07g-interruptible-openai.py) from the Pipecat repository

-## Custom Dependencies

-This project uses a custom fork of the Pipecat library with additional features:

-- **Pipecat**: I use a [custom fork](https://github.com/askjohngeorge/pipecat.git) that adds support for TTS voice instructions (until the Daily team inevitably fixes this themselves).